Dominik2812/Django/DjangoD3/README.md

 ![screen](pics/screen.png?raw=true "screen")

-## Motivation
+## Summary
-A Django app that realizes "Drag and Drop" feature in combination with D3 visualization.
+A Django app that realizes "Drag and Drop" feature in combination with d3 visualization.
-The app visualizes OneToMany and ManyToMany relationships of Data Base objects.
-CRUD operations are carried out by drag and drop.
+The app visualizes OneToMany and ManyToMany relationships of Data Base objects via d3 (Data Driven Documents).
+Via Drag and Drop objects can be deleted or viewed in detail.
+The objects are called "Bubbles" and consist of a core that can be considered as a category (such as "Sports") and a shell which consists of other "Bubbles" derive from the core (such as "running" or "juggling").
+The "Bubbles" in the shell also have further relationships to other "Bubbles" and so on.

+The Relationship are either of type ManyToMany ("related") or of OneToMany ("children").
+To define those relationships drag a bubble of your choice into the detail field (e.g.  "mousedown" on the field "Jakob" and "mouseup " on the detail field.

 ## Code Details